choonkending/reactGo/docs/deployment/aws/linux-ec2.md

 2. **Actions > Associate Address**
 3. Type in the instance ID or name tag of your EC2 instance

+:books: If you have a registered domain name (e.g. example.com) and wish to route your traffic to your EC2 instance, read more [here](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-ec2-instance.html).

 #### CONNECTING